P. J. O'Rourke: Early life and education

+Career

 O'Rourke wrote articles for several publications, including "A.J. at N.Y.U." for The Rip Off Review of Western Culture, an underground magazine/comic book, in 1972, as well as pieces for the Baltimore underground newspaper Harry and the New York Ace, before joining National Lampoon in 1973, where he served as editor-in-chief, among other roles, and authored articles such as "Foreigners Around the World" and "How to Drive Fast on Drugs While Getting Your Wing-Wang Squeezed and Not Spill Your Drink".

-O'Rourke received a writing credit for National Lampoon's Lemmings which helped launch the careers of Chevy Chase, and Christopher Guest.
+O'Rourke received a writing credit for National Lampoon's Lemmings which helped launch the careers of Chevy Chase and Christopher Guest.
 He also co-wrote National Lampoon's 1964 High School Yearbook with Douglas Kenney.
 This inspired the cult comedy, Animal House, which launched the career of John Belushi.

 Going freelance in 1981, O'Rourke had his work published in Playboy, Vanity Fair, Car and Driver, and Rolling Stone.
 He became foreign-affairs desk chief at Rolling Stone, where he remained until 2001.
 In 1996, he served as the conservative commentator in the point-counterpoint segment of 60 Minutes.
 During the Bosnian genocide, O'Rourke referred to the American public's lack of interest in Bosnia as a way to joke about "the unspellables killing the unpronounceables".

 O'Rourke published over 20 books, including three New York Times bestsellers.
 Parliament of Whores and Give War a Chance reached No. 1 on The New York Times Best Seller list.
 He also wrote Modern Manners and Holidays in Hell.
 O'Rourke was a "Real Time Real Reporter" for Real Time with Bill Maher covering the 2008 presidential election.
 In the UK, he was known as the face of a long-running series of television advertisements for British Airways in the 1990s.

 O'Rourke also worked on screenplays in Hollywood, including Rodney Dangerfield's Easy Money.

 In 2009, O'Rourke described the nascent presidency of Barack Obama as "the Carter administration in better sweaters".
 However, in 2016, he endorsed presidential candidate Hillary Clinton over Donald Trump.
 O'Rourke stated that his endorsement included her "lies and empty promises" and added "She's wrong about absolutely everything, but she's wrong within normal parameters".